jonathanvajda/cco-d-acts/readme.md

 ### Project Parts
 - OWL2 file, serialized in Turtle (TTL)
-- Documentation on how to import
+- Use-case development documentation (use-cases.md)
-- Documentation on alignment decisions
+- Common Core Ontologies imports

 ### Purpose
 The Common Core Ontologies (CCO) are a suite of mid-level ontologies conformant with BFO, that provide representation of generic domains such as agents, artifacts, events, information, etc. The Information Entity Ontology (IEO) is one of those mid-level ontologies of the CCO suite, with a high overlap in domain as IAO.
 However, IAO and IEO have conflicting models.
 There should only be one representation of information entities: the Information Artifact Ontology (IAO).
 But the Information Entity Ontology (IEO) is more accurate and rigorous in some aspects.
 Since D-Acts is an extension of IAO, it would benefit those who rely on CCO ontologies to have a D-Acts counterpart conformant with IEO.
 This project proposes that counterpart: **CCO-D-Acts**.
 Where all of this development would be, ideally, is that IAO updates to IEO's design patterns, and as the Document Acts Ontology (D-Acts) would need to change, the development here (CCO-D-Acts) would speed up that process.
 This project should assist with that transition while reducing downtime.